yhuacode/pmrace-vagrant/EXPERIMENTS.md

 **Optional Workflow**:

-This optional workflow is used to redo the bug detection for a specific PM program without re-run the entire experiment.
+This optional workflow is used to redo the bug detection for a specific PM program without re-running the entire experiment.
 To debug a single PM program, run the following command

 ```sh
     vagrant@PMRace-AE:~$ ./scripts/debug_workload.sh WORKLOAD [SCALE]